Overcoming the odds – How Babur Arafat brought Pride to India.

-A metaphorical phrase “Don’t judge a book by its cover” fits just right with beloved scientist Stephen Hawking, despite being paralysed from ALS (Amyotrophic lateral sclerosis), overcame this debilitating disease and continued probing the mysteries of the universe.
+The metaphorical phrase “Don’t judge a book by its cover” fits just right with the beloved scientist Stephen Hawking.
+Despite being paralysed from ALS (Amyotrophic lateral sclerosis), overcame this debilitating disease and continued probing the mysteries of the universe.

 With Babur’s jaw dropping performance at the “Special Olympics”, he won two bronze medals for a soft ball throw and 100 meters walk held in 2003, Dublin, Ireland.
 Later that year the government of Bihar recognised his achievement and honoured him with the “Khel Kirti Samman”.